top of page

 Kaupunki Kaverit at the Finnish Parliament

 Our wonderful House of Helsinki volunteer Maria organised a small excursion to the Finnish Parliament for the REFUFIN team.
-Together, we attended kyselytunti — the weekly parliamentary Q&A session where the opposition questions the government.
+Together, we attended "kyselytunti" — the weekly parliamentary Q&A session where the opposition questions the government.

 For some participants, especially those still learning Finnish, it was a nice chance to listen to Finnish government in action.
 Those who have lived in Finland longer took the opportunity to "onboard" others by explaining key points and giving context about the structure and history of the Finnish political system.